 The culprit is the invasive fungus Pseudogymnoascus destructans (Pd.), which is not native to North America.
 It infects cave-dwelling bats, damages their wings, causes them to wake more frequently and raises their metabolism during winter hibernation.
 As a result, bats exhaust critical stores of fat they need to get through the winter, which leads to starvation.
 Most caves where the fungus has appeared have seen bat die-offs of 90 percent or more.

-The Nature Conservancy’s Tennessee Chapter and Bat Conservation International have teamed up to create a WNS Discovery Fund to provide grant support for crucial research to fight white-nose syndrome.
+The Nature Conservancy and partners have provided grant support for crucial research to fight white-nose syndrome.
 Your financial support can help us win this fight.

 Tennessee Bat Species Most Affected by WNS